MechanicalRabbit/FunSQL.jl/docs/src/guide.md

 ## Why FunSQL?

-Let us start with clarifying why you may want to use FunSQL.
-Consider a
+Let us start with clarifying the purpose of FunSQL.
+Consider a problem:
-problem:

 *Find all patients born between 1930 and 1940 and living in Illinois, and for each patient show their current age (by the end of 2020).*